 The pain can come and go but often last for hours at a time

 When the pancreas becomes badly damaged over a number of years, it’s called advanced chronic pancreatitis.
 This can lead to further symptoms, including:

 Smelly, oily poo

 Yellowing of the skin (jaundice)

-Both acute and chronic pancreatitis are usually diagnosed in hospitals.
-A range of tests may be used to get a picture of your pancreas, including:
+Pancreatitis is usually diagnosed in hospital.
+A range of tests may be used to check your pancreas, including:

 Ultrasound – A scan that uses high-frequency sound waves to produce an image of the pancreas